psebenick/data-profiling/README.md

   1. Inventory of databases (schemas)
   1. Inventory and metadata of tables within the databases
-  1. Inventory and metadata of columns with the tables
+  1. Inventory and metadata of columns with the tables ( count distinct values, num nulls, min, max)
   1. For each column we can then dig into the details ( i.e. frequency distribution or list of values for columns)

 Databases Platforms